Humble, Texas: Primary and secondary schools

 Humble is served by Ross Sterling Middle School (formerly by Humble Middle School), and Humble High School.

 All students attending the Humble Independent School District have the option to apply to Guy M. Sconzo Early College, a magnet high school that as of the 2016–2017 school year is contained within but separated from Humble High School.
 A portion of the city limits is within the Aldine Independent School District (AISD).
 AISD built Marine D. Jones Middle School (initially named Townsen Boulevard Middle School) in the Humble city limits.

-A Catholic K–8, St. Mary Magdalene School, is in Humble.
+A Christian Prek-12 Humble Christian School, is in Humble.
+Humble Christian School allows opportunities to families who come from Christian backgrounds.
+Catholic K–8, St. Mary Magdalene School, is in Humble.
 The closest Catholic high school is Frassati Catholic High School in north Harris County; the planners of the school intended for it to serve Humble.
 Holy Trinity Episcopal School, a Christian PK–5 school, is in Harris County, in proximity to Humble.
 Christian Life Center Academy, a private school, was in a section of the city of Houston, near Humble, while having an Humble postal address.
 It is now in the Kingwood area of Houston.